Roger Sharpe (pinball): Work

 After graduating from the University of Wisconsin in 1971 with a degree in marketing, Sharpe took a position as editor with GQ Magazine.
+For several years he wrote reviews of pinball machines for Play Meter in "Critic's Corner", beginning in July 1976.
 He has written for The New York Times and authored a 1977 book entitled Pinball! (photographs by James Hamilton).
 He served as editor of 1980s publication Video Games Magazine.

 He continued working in the industry, including designing a number of pinball machines, such as Sharpshooter and Cyclopes, which both bear his likeness.
 He was co-founder of the Professional Amateur Pinball Association, and has been described as "among the greatest players in the world and one of the architects of competitive pinball."
 He serves as co-chair of the International Flipper Pinball Association.

 Family

 Sharpe has two sons, Josh and Zach, who have also participated in competitive pinball.
 Both sons work in the gaming and pinball industry, and the trio all remain active in advocacy and coordinating pinball competitions, all variously considered among the top players in the world.